ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 ## Recommending Similar Movies

-We will build a recommendation system based on similarity in user perception.
+We will build a recommendation system based on similarities in user perception.
 Let's create a matrix that has the user IDs on one axis and the movie title on another axis.
 Each cell will then consist of the rating the user gave to that movie.
-Note that there are a lot of NaN values because most users/people have not seen most of the movies.
+Note that there are a lot of NaN values because most users have not seen most of movies in the dataset.

 ```python